Open-Telecoms-Data/open-fibre-data-standard/docs/primer/scopeandkeyconcepts.md

 ````

-### Administrative attributes
+## Administrative attributes

 The OFDS data model also incorporates administrative attributes of nodes and spans, including:

-* Operational status
+- Operational status
-* Ready for service dates
+- Ready for service dates
-* Availability of dark fibre, co-location space, and capacity for additional fibre cable installation
+- Availability of dark fibre, co-location space, and capacity for additional fibre cable installation
-* The phases in which node and spans were deployed, information on funders and contracts for each phase
+- The phases in which node and spans are deployed, and information on funders and contracts for each phase

-## Further reading

-To learn more about the OFDS data model and its publication formats, refer to the reference documentation.